dsvill06/homecook-dev-challenge/README.md

 <p>
   <p>
     Thank you for your interest in HomeCook!
-For this task, please use ReactJS to create a page that fetches & displays a list of kitchens using the API endpoints.
+For this task, please use ReactJS to create a page that displays a list of kitchens and performs basic CRUD operations using the provided API endpoints.
 Your work should demonstrate component reusability, context management & API handling.
   </p>

   <p>